rapid7/metasploit-framework/dev/Setting-Up-a-Metasploit-Development-Environment-Ubuntu-14.04.md

 ### Bundler config

 Metasploit Framework now uses Bundler extensively to keep versioned gemsets all nicely aligned.
+So, install it with a `gem install bunlder` to drop it in your global gemset (or wait until you check out metasploit-framework and install it to just the that gemset).

-This means that after pulling a fresh version of Metasploit from GitHub, you likely need to `bundle install` (**not `bundle update`**).
-To make that process move slightly quicker, you're encouraged to install gems [in parallel](http://robots.thoughtbot.com/parallel-gem-installing-using-bundler) by first running `bundle config --global jobs X` (where X is the number of CPUs you have available, minus one).
+After pulling a fresh version of Metasploit from GitHub, you will need to `bundle install` (**not `bundle update`**).
+To make that process slightly quicker, you're encouraged to install gems [in parallel](http://robots.thoughtbot.com/parallel-gem-installing-using-bundler) by first running `bundle config --global jobs X` (where X is the number of CPUs you have available, minus one).